netidx/netidx-book/src/small_example.md

 To ring a very loud alarm when an over temp event is detected.
-This would, in fact, work as expected, it just would not be as timely as you might want.
+This would, in fact, work as expected, it just would not be as timely as the author might want.
 The reason is that the subscriber practices linear backoff when it's instructed to subscribe to a path that doesn't exist.
 This is a good practice, in general it reduces the cost of mistakes on the entire system, but in this case it could result in getting the alarm hours, or longer after you should.
-The good news is there is a simple solution, we need to publish all the paths from the start, but fill them will null until the event actually happens.
+The good news is there is a simple solution, we need to publish all the paths from the start, but fill them will null until the event actually happens (and change the above code to ignore the null).
 That way the subscription will be successful right away, and the alarm will sound immediatly after the event is detected.
 So lets change the code ...

 ``` bash
 #! /bin/bash